Geiger's

-Geiger's is a multi-unit retailer in Northeast Ohio.
-Founded in 1932 by W. Charles "Charley" Geiger Sr., the company markets men's and women's clothing and activewear, shoes, ski and snowboard equipment and accessories, sporting goods and tailored men's clothing at its main store and headquarters in Lakewood, Ohio, and stores in Chagrin Falls, Ohio and downtown Cleveland, Ohio.
+Geiger's is a multi-unit retailer in northeast Ohio.
+Founded in 1932 by W. Charles "Charley" Geiger Sr., the company markets men's and women's clothing and activewear, including shoes, ski and snowboard equipment and accessories, sporting goods and tailored men's clothing at its main store and headquarters in Lakewood and stores in Chagrin Falls and Cleveland.

-Charley Sr. ran the business until his death in 1949, when his widow Ottillia and sons, W. Charles "Charley" Jr. and twins Donald E. and Douglas A. took over.
-Charley Jr. remained active until his death in 1992, when current CEO W. Charles "Chas" Geiger was named to the top job.
+Charley Sr. ran the business until his death in 1949, when his widow Ottillia and sons W. Charles "Charley" Jr. and twins Donald E. and Douglas A. took over.
+Charley Jr. remained active in the business until his death in 1992.
+At that time, W. Charles "Chas" Geiger became the Chief Executive Officer and has remained since.

-The company's client base includes all of Northeast Ohio, Northwestern Pennsylvania and Western New York.
-Throughout the years Geiger's has operated satellite locations including Geiger's at Peek'n Peak Resort (Clymer, NY); Geiger's at Boston Mills Ski Area (Peninsula, OH); Geiger's Courtside at River Oaks Racquet Club (Rocky River, OH); the Jack ‘n Jill Shops; and Gordo's Board & Skate, one of the country's first specialty "snowboard only" retail stores in Lakewood.
+The company's client base includes northeast Ohio, northwestern Pennsylvania and western New York.
+Geiger's has operated satellite locations, including Geiger's at Peek'n Peak Resort (Clymer, NY); Geiger's at Boston Mills Ski Area (Peninsula, OH); Geiger's Courtside at River Oaks Racquet Club (Rocky River, OH); the Jack ‘n Jill Shops and Gordo's Board & Skate, a specialty "snowboard only" retail stores in Lakewood.
 Geiger's also has an active online business.

 Early history

-Geiger's history began nearly a century ago.
-W. Charles "Charley" Geiger Sr.'s brother Howard Geiger founded a men's clothing business in Cleveland in 1918 with a store near West 75th and Detroit Avenue in what is now the city's Detroit-Shoreway neighborhood.
+In 1918, Charley's brother, Howard Geiger, founded a men's clothing business in Cleveland.
+The first store was located near West 75th and Detroit Avenue in what is now the city's Detroit-Shoreway neighborhood.
 Charley joined brother Howard in 1919.
-Howard expanded his business, first to eight stores then, in 1928, to a total of 13 stores, most of which were closed during the Great Depression in 1929–1930.
+Howard expanded his business, first to eight stores then, in 1928, to a total of 13 stores, most of which were closed in 1929–1930 due to the Great Depression.

-In 1932 Charley Geiger Sr., in the midst of the Great Depression, started his own men's clothing establishment, which he named "Charley Geiger's Haberdashery" in a storefront at the corner of Warren Rd. and Detroit Avenue in downtown Lakewood, OH.
+In 1932 Charley Sr started a men's clothing establishment, "Charley Geiger's Haberdashery", in a storefront at the corner of Warren Road and Detroit Avenue in downtown Lakewood, Ohio.
 In 1936, he moved three storefronts east to 14710 Detroit Avenue where Geiger's main store and headquarters stand today.
 Geiger's, according to the Lakewood Post, was "…a new store, new fixtures, complete stocks of nationally advertised merchandise, and a continuation of the policies that have drastically increased his (Geiger's) business."

 Sporting goods

 Softball

 In the 1930s and 1940s, Lakewood, Ohio became a center of world softball.
-On a site originally owned by the Lakewood Tennis Club, built in 1915 and purchased by the Lakewood Lodge of Elks (BPOE) in 1917, the country's first lighted softball stadium was built.
-Elks' Field, as it was known, was where the World Softball Championships were played in 1944 and 1946.
+The country's first lighted softball stadium was built on a site originally owned by the Lakewood Tennis Club.
+Built in 1915 and purchased by the Lakewood Lodge of Elks (BPOE) in 1917, Elks' Field, as it was known, was where the World Softball Championships were played in 1944 and 1946.
 The location is presently a supermarket.
-Geiger's began its involvement in sports when it supported the Lakewood Department of Recreation and became involved in the burgeoning adult softball scene.
+Geiger's began its involvement in sports when it supported the Lakewood Department of Recreation and became involved in adult softball.